fgsl/backend/README.md

 # A generic interface for data recovering and persistence.
-Uses Adapter design pattern to allow different paradigms of storage.

 ## Synopsis